revbayes/revbayes.github.io/tutorials/intro/rev.md

 This tutorial demonstrates the basic syntactical features of RevBayes and the Rev scripting language.
-A good reference for probabilistic graphical models for Bayesian phylogenetic inference is given in {% cite Hoehna2014b %}.
+A good reference for probabilistic graphical models for Bayesian phylogenetic inference is given in {% citet Hoehna2014b %}.
 Let’s start with the basic concepts for the interactive use of RevBayes with Rev (the language of RevBayes).
 You should try to execute the statements step by step, look at the output and try to understand what and why things are happening.